Notice of Available Language Services

 o.
 Obtaining financial and insurance information.

-The policy of Saddleback Memorial is to provide patients and surrogates decision-makers requiring language assistance with medical care in their primary language spoken by using the interpreter service.
+The policy of Saddleback Medical Center is to provide patients and surrogates decision-makers requiring language assistance with medical care in their primary language spoken by using the interpreter service.

 a.
 LEP and hearing impaired patients/surrogate decision-makers shall be advised of their right to have interpreter services.